 It’s perfectly possible to complete your own tax return.
 However, difficulties arise when individuals fail to note a recent change to tax law or misinterpret a regulation.
 If you have numerous sources of income, trading income, or are unsure how to treat a situation, engaging a qualified accountant will be worthwhile.
-Why not use Informi’s search tool to find an accountant or bookkeeper near you?
+Why not use Informi’s search tool to find an accountant or bookkeeper near you and our self employed tax calculator to steer you?
 Alternatively, the UK’s professional accounting bodies have tools to help you find a qualified accountant.

 Lastly, it’s worth noting that the government’s own website offers advice on completing the tax return.